dsreliete/SocialAppLogins/readme.md

 ## Social App
-This repo contains an app test, created to learn about social logins
+This repo contains an app test, created to learn about social logins.
+It was fetch information account from twitterApi, graphApi and GoogleSignInApi through respective login.

 ## Instalation
 Download this repo and import the project using Android Studio IDE.
 This app works at smartphones with Android API 15 above